Broughty Castle: 16th century: The Rough Wooing

-War of the Three Kingdoms
+17th century: War of the Three Kingdoms

 The castle was attacked again, in 1651, by General Monck and his Parliamentary army during the Wars of the Three Kingdoms.
 On this occasion the Royalist defenders fled without a fight.
 After 1666, when the Gray family sold the castle, it gradually became more ruinous.

-Military and modern use
+19th century

 In 1846 the castle was bought by the Edinburgh and Northern Railway Company in order to build an adjacent harbour for their railway ferry.
 In 1855 the castle was acquired by the War Office with the intention of using it to defend the harbour from the Russians.
 In 1860 renewed fears of a French invasion led the War Office to rebuild and fortify the site.
 The site was rebuilt according to the designs of Robert Rowand Anderson.
 The walls of the main courtyard were rebuilt and new wings and courtyards were added to the tower.
 A caponier was added along the south-east side of the courtyard.
 Emplacements for nine large guns were also constructed.
 A small enclosure on the west side of the courtyard was also built.
 During the First World War, the castle battery mounted two 4.7-inch Quick Firing guns.

 From 1886 to 1887 a range was built to house submarine miners to the east of the castle.
 In an emergency these would lay mines in the Tay Estuary to damage enemy shipping.
 In 1889–1891 a magazine was built within the western enclosure which also led to a major remodelling of the gun emplacements.
 The castle remained in military use until 1932, and again between 1939 and 1949.
 The last defence-related alteration was made in the Second World War when a defence post was built within the top of the main tower.

-In 1969 the castle opened as a museum operated by Dundee city council.
-The museum is free of charge but is not wheelchair accessible.
-Its steep spiral staircase also renders it problematic to the elderly.

-The structure is designated a scheduled ancient monument.